-Active consent is obtained when you require a user to click something such as a check mark box showing they give consent for cookies to be used, or a Continue button that must be clicked to close the window, such as in the example below from the BBC website:
+Active consent is obtained when you require a user to click something such as a check mark box showing they give consent for cookies to be used, or a Continue button that must be clicked to close the window, such as in the example below from EY:

 While it isn't recommended, passive consent can be obtained by letting a user know that if they continue to browse your website, it will be assumed that consent has been given.